aniketrajnish/me/index.md

  * Did fairly well in CPI tests.
  * Got 180$ for promotion.
  * Programmed every mechanic & enemy AI of the game.
- * Looked after the lighting and shaders used in the gamne.
+ * Looked after the lighting and shaders used in the game.
  * Optimized time control mechanics for the mobile platform.
- * Learnt how to optimize indoor lighting on mobbile platform
+ * Learnt how to optimize indoor lighting on mobile platform
  * Repo [here](https://github.com/aniketrajnish/FasterThanLight_Hypercasual).
 3. Faster Than Light (PC)
  * Play [Here](https://makra.itch.io/faster-than-light)
- * Made in 7 days for the 2020 Brackeys Game Jam (3nd biggest gamejam on itch with 9k+ participants)
+ * Made in 7 days for the 2020 Brackeys Game Jam (3rd biggest gamejam on itch with 9k+ participants)
  * Game ranked #71 in Audio category and #132 overall.
  * Programmed every mechanic & enemy AI of the game.
  * Looked after the lighting and shaders used in the gamne.